Skip to content

 }

-Returns 'default' when called outside any <Surface> — safe to use anywhere.
+Returns 'neutral' when called outside any <Surface> — safe to use anywhere.

 Detecting the tone outside React